Joe Leonard: Injury and attempted comeback

 By 1974, Vel's Parnelli Jones was in trouble.
-Of their three cars from 1973 only Andretti in 5th place would make the top 10.
+Of their three cars from 1973, only Andretti in fifth place would make the top-ten.
 They lost their Samsonite sponsorship at year's end and Firestone (Vel's Parnelli Jones tire supplier since their debut in the 1967 USAC Championship Car season) was cutting back their racing funding as well, eventually pulling out completely at the end of the year.
 Leonard drove the #16 Vel's Parnelli Ford Eagle-Offenhauser.
-At the season-opening heat races that made up the 1974 California 500 at Ontario Motor Speedway he finished in 4th place.
+At the season-opening heat races that made up the 1974 California 500 at Ontario Motor Speedway he finished in fourth place.

-A week later in the main race, after completing 146 laps, his tire blew on the main stretch heading into turn one, causing him to drift high off the groove and crash heavily into the outside wall.
-He suffered a gash in his forehead and extensive injuries to his feet and legs.
-Since Leonard's injuries occurred before the orthopedic reconstruction methods pioneered by motorsports physician Dr. Terry Trammell, he was left severely debilitated.
+A week later in the main race, after completing 146 laps, a rear tire blew on the main stretch heading into turn one.
+The car veered across the track into the pit wall on the inside, then careened back across the track and hit the outside wall in turn one.
+He suffered a gash above his left eye and a compound fracture to his left ankle.
+Since Leonard's injuries occurred before the orthopedic reconstruction methods pioneered by motorsports physician Dr. Terry Trammell, he was left debilitated.
 He finished 30th in points.
 A year later in 1975, Leonard attempted to make a comeback at the California 500 at Ontario Motor Speedway for Gilmore Racing in the #10 Gilmore Racing Coyote-Foyt.
 He ended up failing USAC's physical, ending his career.